lisaogeya/Gender_Disparity_in_Access_to_Water/README.md

 Our goal is to highlight the disparities between men and women in water access and to shed light on the risks and challenges they face.
 Through gender-specific data analysis, this project aims to inform better decision-making and encourage solutions for safer, more equitable access to water.

+**_Disclaimer_**: All datasets and reports do not represent any company, institutions or country but just a fictional dataset to demonstrate the capabilities of power BI

 Key objectives of the project include:

 - Visualizing queue compositions of men, women, and children over various days across different provinces to understand demographics accessing these vital resources.